 They still use an overbet sizing but now it is an even mix of overbet and smaller bet sizing, rather than being predominantly overbet.
 However, the main adjustment is to bet less often.
 UTG checks back more often, 61% of the time here compared to 43% of the time in the first example

-By not covering the board, UTG has capped their range.
-The correct adjustment with a capped range is to play more passively.
+By not covering this board, UTG has capped their range.
+The correct strategy with a capped range is to play more passively.

 If you use the same aggression as when you have a GTO range, your opponent can exploit you by check-raising you and bluff catching more often.
 Therefore the way to make EV with a capped range is to play passively and let your opponent do the betting for you.